fernice/flare/README.md

 ## DOM

 The DOM (**D**ocument **O**bject **M**odel) is completely abstract and therefor open to the implementor.
 Flare does only define basic interface that ensure the availability of required functions.
-The two main interfaces are *de.krall.flare.dom.Element* and
+The two main interfaces are *org.fernice.flare.dom.Element* and
-*de.krall.flare.dom.Device*, where Element represent a node in the DOM and Device the owner of the tree as well as the display.
+*org.fernice.flare.dom.Device*, where Element represent a node in the DOM and Device the owner of the tree as well as the display.